thefangbear/RooBot2017/README.md

-2017 Robot Skeleton
+RooBot 2017
 ---------------------
-This repository contains the skeleton gradle project for 2017, and possibly future years.

-*Please do not modify this code directly!* instead, make a fork of the project and work from there.
+This is the repository for the 2017 robot.